XFACTORS: Disentangled Information Bottleneck via Contrastive Supervision: Experiments

 \subsection{Latent plots}

 We qualitatively assess disentanglement through latent-space visualizations.
-Because our latent variable is factorized into subspaces, we report (i) a 2D PCA projection of the $S$ codes (first two principal components) and (ii) the $T_i$ codes directly, where each $T_i$ corresponds to one of the $K$ factors encoded in $\mathcal{T}$.
-For ease of visualization, we set $\dim(\mathcal{T}_i)=2$, which allows direct plotting of each $\mathcal{T}_i$ without additional projection.\footnote{We also tested $\dim(\mathcal{T}_i)=3$ to verify that our method is not sensitive to any particular dimension, see \cref{sec:ablations}.}

-In this experiment we encode each factor of MPI3D in one subspace $\mathcal{T}_i$ except one which remains free.
+We plot a 2D PCA projection of $S$ and the $T_i$ codes directly, using $\dim(\mathcal{T}_i)=2$ for visualization.\footnote{We also tested $\dim(\mathcal{T}_i)=3$, see \cref{sec:ablations}.} Here each MPI3D factor is assigned to one $\mathcal{T}_i$ except one left free.

-We plot all the latent spaces in \cref{fig:latents_mpi}.
-We colored each set of codes $T_i$ space with respect to its target factor.
-We observe that within each subspace, the corresponding encoded factor exhibits a clear structure.
+We plot all latent spaces in \cref{fig:latents_mpi}, coloring each $T_i$ by its target factor.
+Each corresponding subspace exhibits clear structure.

-Moreover, we also observe that the free factor is well represented in the $\mathcal{S}$ latent space even without explicit supervision.
-This behavior is consistent with the organizing effect of the \KL regularization, in agreement with \citet{burgess2018understandingdisentanglingbetavae}.
-This space seems less contrasted since it is a projection with 67\% variance explained.
+The free factor is also represented in $\mathcal{S}$ without explicit supervision, consistent with the organizing effect of \KL regularization \citep{burgess2018understandingdisentanglingbetavae}.
+This space appears less contrasted because the plot is a projection with 67\% variance explained.

-To do a complete analysis of the latent space, we plot full grids with all latent spaces colored with all factors in \cref{subsec:sup_latents}.
+Full grids with all latent spaces colored by all factors are given in \cref{subsec:sup_latents}.